 Erdős, Granville, Pomerance, and Spiro [EGPS90] have proved that the answer to the first two questions is yes, conditional on a form of the Elliott-Halberstam conjecture.

-It is likely true that, if $k\to \infty$ however slowly with $n$, then for almost $n$ the largest prime factor of $n$ is $\leq n^{o(1)}$.
+It is likely true that, if $k\to \infty$ however slowly with $n$, then for almost $n$ the largest prime factor of $\phi_k(n)$ is $\leq n^{o(1)}$.

-Erdős and Graham report it could be attacked by sieve methods, but 'at present these methods are not strong enough'.
-Can one show that there exists an $\epsilon>0$ such that there are infinitely many $n$ where $m+\epsilon \nu(m)\leq n$ for all $m<n$?
+Can one show that there exists an $\epsilon>0$ such that there are infinitely many $n$ where $m+\epsilon \omega(m)\leq n$ for all $m<n$?

 Erdős [Er73b] has shown that a positive density set of integers cannot be written as $\sigma(n)-n$.